 2. Share a client testimonial

-Client testimonials are beneficial on a variety of levels.
-They improve staff morale by reaffirming their work matters.
+Client testimonials improve staff morale by reaffirming their work matters.
 They improve loyalty because the action of providing positive feedback makes the customer feel even better about the service you provide.

 And, if you share the testimonial publicly and thank the client, you can both demonstrate appreciation and share what you do well with other clients and prospects.